We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People may go to therapy for various reasons, from managing a mental health condition to working through a difficult relationship or life event.

-Knowing where to find a therapist can be difficult, as there are many options to choose from.
-There are also many factors to consider, such as the type of therapy needed, whether to choose in-person or online options, and budget.
+Knowing where and how to find a therapist for the first time can be difficult, as there are many options to choose from.
+There are also many factors to consider, such as the type of therapy necessary, whether to choose in-person or online options, and budget.
 It is also important for you to feel comfortable with your therapist.

 This article discusses how to find a therapist, suggests some questions to ask a therapist in the first session, and provides answers to frequently asked questions about therapy.